luke-mayer/youtube-custom-feeds/README.md

-# YouTube Custom Feeds Extension
+# YouTube Custom Feeds

 A Chrome extension that allows you to create personalized YouTube feeds containing content only from channels that you select.
-Once feeds are created, you can view a list of recent videos from all channels in the feed and manage them conveniently within the side panel.
+Once feeds are created, you can view a list of recent videos from all channels in the feed.

 ## Features